MichalJes/SFML_Game/README.md

     > **Note:** You can use bash console: *git clone <https://github.com/MichalJes/SFML_Game.git>*

-2. Extract SFML from essentials to main project directory.
+2. Check if compiler Path is correctly set up for your machine.

-3. Check if compiler Path is correctly set up for your machine.
+3. Compile project